sourcebots/docs/content/api/vision/_index.md

 markers = r.camera.see()
 ```

-## Marker properties
+## Marker attributes
-The markers in the list have some useful properties:
+The markers in the list have some useful attributes:

 - `is_wall_marker()` - returns whether or not the marker is a [wall marker](marker-ids/#wall-markers).
 - `is_token_marker()` - returns whether or not the marker is a [token marker](marker-ids/#token-markers).